osghaffar/osghaffar.github.io/CGSPosts/abduction.md

   </ul>
 </p>

-Imagine, for example, it's a cold winter day, and it snowed the night before.
-As you reach your car, evading the ice all over the ground, you hear a loud thud, followed by a person groaning in pain.
-You turn to see a person laying on the ground, with a patch of ice nearby.
-What would you conclude?
-It seems the most obvious interpretation of such a series of events is that the person slipped on some ice and fell.
-Is it the *only* possible explanation?
-Certainly not.
-But it is the best explanation given some set of observations or data.

 ### Examples
 This type of thinking can be found everywhere in our daily lives, across all types of different situations.
 Let's consider some more examples: